Save big (up to $1,875) on small business tools with our free membership, business.com+

 The executive summary is a brief overview of your marketing plan, so you should write the complete marketing plan before you create the summary of that plan.
 Once you have all of the information for your full marketing plan, you can decide what’s important enough to include in the executive summary.

-When you’re creating your full marketing plan, note anything that stands out.
+When creating the full marketing plan, note anything that stands out.
 This could include interesting statistics, memorable moments, key findings about your competitors, anecdotes from leadership, ideas to support promotion, and newsworthy events.
 Check out what your favorite brands are doing, note anything interesting you’ve read in an article, or recall an interesting technology that you can apply to your business.
 These ideas may inspire an engaging executive summary.

 Your executive summary must contain key data and findings, including an analysis of the market and your competition, as well as budgetary and financial considerations.
 Your full marketing plan will provide more details, but the executive summary should contain important research data to get your reader interested in your marketing plan.